rpm-software-management/dnf-plugins-core/doc/repomanage.rst

 Description
 -----------

-`repomanage` prints newest or oldest packages in a repository specified by <path> for easy piping to xargs or similar programs.
-In case <path> doesn't contain a valid repository it is searched for rpm packages which are then used instead.
+`repomanage` prints newest or older packages in a repository specified by <path> for easy piping to xargs or similar programs.
+In case <path> doesn't contain a valid repodata, it is searched for rpm packages which are then used instead.
+If the repodata are present, `repomanage` uses them as the source of truth, it doesn't verify that they match the present rpm packages.
+In fact, `repomanage` can run with just the repodata, no rpm packages are needed.

-In order to work correctly with modular packages <path> has to contain repodata with modular metadata.
-If modular content is present `repomanage` prints packages from newest or oldest versions of each stream in addition to newest or oldest non-modular packages.
+In order to work correctly with modular packages, <path> has to contain repodata with modular metadata.
+If modular content is present, `repomanage` prints packages from newest or older stream versions in addition to newest or older non-modular packages.

 Options